anton-kasperovich/workshop/scully/run-tests.md

 ```

 Let's create a new Git branch, commit our changes, and push.
 Then open a new Pull Request on Github, and... let Jenkins work ;-)
-Commit your changes, push them, and enjoy the green Jenkins build!
+Enjoy the green Jenkins build!
 It's time to merge your PR.
+And to update your local `master` branch.

 This time we have a fully functional CI/CD pipeline with a safety net, so we can start developing new features with confidence!
 And [deploy to production](prod-deploy.md).